 Who can be a Vice President of India?

 An Indian citizen can qualify for the post of Vice President if he is 35 years old or more.
 Another qualification for a candidate to run for vice-presidential elections is to be qualified to be elected as Rajya Sabha member.
+Read in detail about the Rajya Sabha on the linked page.
 An office of profit cannot be held by the Vice President of India.
 The qualifications of this post are on the same lines of Presidential qualifications.

 Who participates in Vice President election?